 - 1. Agencies must utilize the automated systems mandated by Community Long Term Care (CLTC) Division to document and bill for the provision of services. - 2.
 Pursuant to enactment and implementation of S.C. § Code 44-70-10 all providers of personal care services will require a license to provide personal care services.
 Providers are required to renew their license annually.
-Providers who do not maintain their In Home Care provider license will be terminated.
-Providers who are not licensed by the South Carolina Department of Health and Environmental Control will not be allowed to enroll as a Medicaid provider for these services. - 3.
+Providers who do not maintain their In-Home Care provider license will be terminated.
+Providers who are not licensed by the South Carolina Department of Health and Environmental Control will not be allowed to enroll as a Medicaid provider for these services.
+If the provider loses their SCDHEC In-Home Care License for any reason, the provider must voluntarily terminate their contract with CLTC/SCDHHS immediately.
+With voluntary termination, the provider will be able to re-contract once required documentation is obtained and provided to SCDHHS/LTL.
+If there is an involuntary termination due to lack of licensing, the provider must wait 6 months prior to reapplying for the CLTC/SCDHHS Contract. - 3.
 Provider agencies must be housed in an office that is in a commercial zone.
 Any agency not housed within a commercial location must be prior approved by SCDHHS to enroll as a companion provider.
-Requirements for agencies not in commercial locations include all of the following: - a.
-Has a county/municipal zoning permit to operate a business in a residential setting if required - b.
+Effective August 1, 2019, Providers are no longer allowed to operate their business in residential areas.
+Current providers who are operating in residential areas prior to August 1, 2019, will be grandfathered.
+Requirements for agencies in commercial locations include all of the following: - a.
+Has a county/municipal zoning permit to operate a business

+- b.
 Holds appropriate business licenses - c.
-Meets applicable county/municipal, mixed-use zoning guidelines for a home-based business in a primarily residential neighborhood - d.
-Has a business entrance door which is separate from a residential living area - e.
-Uses office space devoted entirely for the business; space must be enclosed and have a locking door which uses a different key from other locks in the home

-- f.
-Has an outside business sign conforming to county/municipal sign and zoning codes for its neighborhood - 4.
+Meets applicable county/municipal, mixed-use zoning guidelines - d.
+Has a business entrance door - e.
+Uses office space devoted entirely for the business; space must be enclosed and have a locking door - f.
+Has an outside business sign conforming to county/municipal sign and zoning codes - 4.
 The Provider must ensure that, when serving Participants, its Companions and Supervisors display a photo identification badge identifying the Provider and the employee. - 5.
 Providers must accept or decline referrals from CLTC within two (2) working days.
 Failure to respond will result in the loss of the referral. - 6.
 The provider will be responsible for verifying the participant's Medicaid eligibility when it has accepted a referral and monthly thereafter to ensure continued eligibility.
 Providers can verify Medicaid eligibility for CLTC participants in the Phoenix Provider Portal on their dashboard.
 Providers should also refer to Section 1 of this provider manual for additional information on eligibility determination. - 7.
 Providers may use paperless filing systems.
 Provider must obtain approval from CLTC Central Office prior to initiating electronic documentation and/or filing systems.
 Electronic records must be made available upon request, and providers must have a reliable back-up system in the event their computer system shuts down.